 April, the month of the military child was started in 1986 by Casper Weinberger, who realized that the sacrifices that military children were making were not being celebrated, acknowledged or recognized.
 He believed that military children were inspirational in how they handled hard situations, like being separated from family members due to deployment or frequently moving.

 While military children make up a small portion of the population, their strength is resounding, their stories will live on for years to come and they can offer so much insight for things that we may never have even considered!

 Join Hope For The Warriors and I in honoring and thanking a military child today because they make sacrifices too!

 A special thank you to the families that allowed me to ask your children questions!
 Your participation means the world to me.
 You have a beautiful family and I am blessed to know you.

 About The Author

-Lauren Fagan is a member of our Hope For The Warriors Caregiver Services, the wife and caregiver of a USMC veteran, and mother of three beautiful children.
+Lauren Fagan is a member of our Hope For The Warriors Caregiver Services, the wife and caregiver of a USMC veteran, and mother of four beautiful children.
 Due to the couples love for fellow military families and veterans, as well as their shared passion of farming they founded Operation Barnabas Inc. at Fagan Family Farm in Keystone Heights, Florida.

 Check out our Family Resiliency Services and apply today.
 Once you apply online, our dedicated staff will reach out to you with a phone call.
 We would be honored to assist you and your family!